 Biocrusts!

 ABOUT THE LAB: I am an ecologist and biogeochemist at heart.
 I'm an ecologist because I enjoy studying all of the complex connections in the living world and I'm a biogeochemist because measuring elemental pools and fluxes is my favorite way to do this.
 My laboratory's research is focused on investigating plant and soil processes, and a consistent theme is filling in the belowground component of our understanding to complement the often better knowledge of aboveground processes.
 We use approaches such as isotopic analyses, plant ecophysiological measurements, and a wide array of chemical assays as part of laboratory and field experiments.
 Many projects also include a global change component such as the effects of invasive species, air pollution, or climate change.
-Field projects have focused on mountain, desert, and Arctic tundra ecosystems, though since coming to El Paso drylands have been my focus!
+Field projects have focused on mountain, desert, and Arctic tundra ecosystems, though since coming to El Paso drylands have been my focus, and in particular biological soil crusts (biocrusts).

 Collecting critical zone cores in the pecan orchard